-After the holidays, readjust the tree to outdoor temperatures by placing it back on the sheltered porch or in the garage for several days.
-It is important to plant your tree as soon as possible after the holidays.
+- After the holidays, readjust the tree to outdoor temperatures by placing it in the designated unheated, sheltered storage area outside for several days prior to planting.
+Planting the tree as soon as possible after the holidays is important.
 Do not wait until spring.

-Select a planting site that has will-drained soil, full sun and that is appropriate for the mature tree’s size.
+- Ensure the planting site has well-drained soil and full sun and is appropriate for the mature tree’s size.

-Plant your tree in a hole that is the same depth but at least twice and preferably five times wider than the root ball.
-Be sure not to plant the tree too deep, as this can cause bark deterioration and eventually death.
+- Dig a hole that is the same depth and at least twice as wide as the root ball.
+Do not plant the tree too deep, as this can cause bark deterioration and eventually death.

-Remove at least the top portion of wire tree baskets after the root ball is in the planting hole.
-Fill the hole around the freshly set tree with the loosened, unamended soil from the planting hole.
+- Fill the hole around the freshly set tree with the loosened soil from the planting hole.
 Backfill around the root ball in stages, gently firming in each layer of soil.
 Water well to settle the soil and eliminate air pockets.
-Apply 2 or 3 inches of mulch on top of the root ball.
+Apply 2 or 3 inches of mulch in an even layer on top of the root ball.
 It is not necessary to fertilize until spring.

 - For further information, see the fact sheet HGIC 1001, Planting Trees.